 From Paris to Oslo, Stylish Europeans Are Opting For These 5 Chic Hair Colours This Autumn

+From Paris to Oslo, Stylish Europeans Are Choosing These 5 Chic Hair Colors This Fall

-When it comes to hair colour trends, European women have it down.
-From Milan to Paris and London to Copenhagen, you'll see stylish women from the fashion capitals adopting the major hair colour trends of the season before anyone else.
+When it comes to hair color trends, European women have it down.
+From Milan to Paris and London to Copenhagen, you'll see stylish women from the fashion capitals adopting the major hair color trends of the season before anyone else.

-European women embrace traditional and timeless hair colours, but, you'll often see Londoners and Berliners adopting more vibrant shades too—they're never not delivering us endless inspiration to take to the salon.
+European women embrace traditional and timeless hair colors, but you'll often see Londoners and Berliners adopting more vibrant shades too—they're never not delivering us endless inspiration to take to the salon.

-So, what European hair colours are trending right now?
-With autumn now here, I've been diving into the biggest hair trends and scrolling through the continent's most stylish tastemakers to see which hair colours are taking off next.
-I tapped hair trend forecaster and expert hairstylist, Tom Smith, to decode the autumn hair trends and how to get the look.
+What European hair colors are trending right now?
+With fall nearly here, I've been diving into the biggest hair trends and scrolling through the feeds of the continent's most stylish tastemakers to see which hair colors are taking off next.
+I tapped hair trend forecaster and expert hairstylist Tom Smith to decode the fall hair trends and how to get the look.

 1. Espresso

-One hair European hair colour trend that I'm seeing everywhere (and tempted to try myself) is espresso brunette.
-The cool-toned hue not only looks chic, but the rich colour also looks super glossy and shiny, which in turn makes your hair look healthy.
-If you want to dip a toe in the trend, there are plenty of semi-permanent hair masks and colour-depositing glosses that allow you to go darker without the commitment.
+One European hair color trend that I'm seeing everywhere (and tempted to try myself) is espresso brown.
+The cool-toned hue not only looks chic, but the rich color also looks super glossy and shiny, which in turn makes your hair look healthy.
+If you want to dip a toe in the trend, there are plenty of semipermanent hair masks and color-depositing glosses that allow you to go darker without the commitment.

 Shop the trend:

-To enhance dark brunettes, I highly recommend you try this hair gloss which coats hair in a mirror-like shine unlike anything else I've tried—no wonder it can't stay in stock.
+To enhance dark brunettes, I highly recommend you try this hair gloss that coats hair in a mirror-like shine unlike anything else I've tried—no wonder it can't stay in stock.

-Want to try espresso brunette without touching permanent dye?
-This colour-depositing mask lends a deep, cool-toned brunette shade that gradually washes out.
+Want to try espresso without touching permanent dye?
+This color-depositing mask lends a deep, cool-toned brunette that gradually washes out.

-Another of my favourites is Glaze, a hair gloss with a tint that deposits semi-permanent colour while injecting hair with a glossy shine.
+Another of my favorites is Glaze, a hair gloss with a tint that deposits semipermanent color while injecting hair with a glossy shine.

 2. Cinder Toffee

-If dark brunette isn't for you, toffee tones are a great alternative for this time of the year to add dimension to dark hair colours with caramel tones.
-"The tones are totally warm and combine chocolate, caramels and intense golds to give a reflective and youthful shine to the hair," says Smith.
-"This can be achieved with an all over colour or incorporated into a darker base with various dimensional tones in high/low lights," he says.
+If dark brunette isn't for you, toffee tones are a great alternative for this time of the year to add dimension to dark hair colors with caramel tones.
+"The tones are totally warm and combine chocolate, caramels, and intense golds to give a reflective and youthful shine to the hair," says Smith.
+"This can be achieved with an allover color or incorporated into a darker base with various dimensional tones in high/low lights."

 Shop the trend:

-A weekly hair mask can help keep highlights looking glossy and healthy—Gisou's is a Who What Wear UK favourite.
+A weekly hair mask can help keep highlights looking glossy and healthy—Gisou's is a Who What Wear favorite.

 A little of Cécred's hair oil goes a long way to impart shine and nourishment to bleached highlights.